-Law firm conflict clearance, Part 2: why the centralization shift makes (dollars and) sense
+Law firm conflict clearance, Part 2

 This is part of two in a blog series about moving to a centralized model for conflict clearance.
 In our last post, we described the four types of clearance models we see.
 In this post, we explore why a law firm would move to a centralized clearance model and the value of doing so.